ajnauleau/theatres-reservations-api/README.md

-# Theater Reservations API - Persisting Reservations Waiting to be Called On
+# Theater Reservations API - Persistant Reservations Waiting to be Called On
  ... written in JavaScript, Express, and MongoDB!